H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 > [!NOTE]
 > The `Plan for Google Cloud Deployment` feature is intended to support cloud compatibility with Vertex AI capabilities once version v1.0.0 (this repository) is reached and considered stable.

-**Reason?** To respect the Terms of Service and Privacy Policy of usage,etc.
+**Reason?** To respect the `Terms of Service` and `Privacy Policy`.
+For example, `Vertex AI` capabilities can be used on a personal basis for tasks such as fine-tuning, using your own data, and more, without the complexity and overhead typically required.

 ## 🕵️‍♂️ HACKING
 Available [`here`](SECURITY.md)